-The purpose of this experiential course is to prepare students for future careers and issues that may arise in a workplace environment.
+The purpose of this course is to prepare students for their future careers and issues that may arise in a workplace environment.
 Information regarding different career paths, professional skills and professional certifications will be presented.
-Outside speakers will discuss the steps they had to go to in order to reach their current position.
+Outside speakers in different areas will come in and discuss the steps they had to go to in order to reach their current position.
 Additionally, students will be given information to increase their understanding of evidence-based principles and guideline development that ensure professional practices are safe, effective, and efficient.
 Evidence based principles and guideline development is the foundation of many practices including: medicine, physical therapy, athletic training, exercise science research, and the development of public health guidelines.
+This is an experiential class that further develops students to be prepared for an actual workplace environment.